lachlan-waugh/6443/slides/content/week2.md

 {{% section %}}

-## Presentations
+## challenges
-* Bonus marks!
-* Talk about something cool (security related), you've seen in the last week
-* Around 10 minutes
+* how are you finding this week's challenges?
+* for each set of challenges, I'll say which I think are worthwhile. *this week: all of them lol*

 ---

-## Challenges
+## walkthroughs
-* How are you finding this week's challenges?
-* For each set of challenges, I'll say which I think are worthwhile. *This week: all of them lol*
+* present your solution for some of the challenges
+* only the harder ones (maybe some of files/blog)

+{{% /section %}}

 ---

-## Walkthroughs
-* Present your solution for some of the challenges
-* Only the harder ones (maybe some of files/blog)
+{{% section %}}

+### what to talk about
+* vulnerability details
+* proof of concept / steps to Reproduce
+* **impact** !important
+* remediation

 ---

+### Really consider the impact
+* Order the report based on how damaging the vulnerabilities are
+* Don't just include things we've talked about in lectures/tuts, discuss general security issues you came across
+* Good explanation of the impact `>>>>` more flags

+---

+### what to include
+> everything™!!
+* challenge solutions
+* midterm solutions
+* recon/haas solutions

+---

 ## Reports
-* Keep it businessy & use a real vulnerability scoring system (e.g CVE), and framework (e.g NIST)
+* keep it businessy & use a real vulnerability scoring system (e.g CVE), and framework (e.g NIST)
-* "We recommend you keep a record of the vulnerabilities you have found.
+* "we recommend you keep a record of the vulnerabilities you have found.
 Most pen-testers will be required to write a report after a 'penetration assessment', and you will too during this semester!" - Topic 03 challenges on OL

 ---

-## Some example reports
+## some example reports
 * [an example](https://docs.google.com/document/d/1s12Off74DZ8RcELdqdeZSxJTMkbN6l4MHtolwTUrnrU/edit)
 * [some more examples](https://github.com/juliocesarfort/public-pentesting-reports)